FlipWP Launches A WordPress Acquisitions Platform

 Good timing?
 Yes.
 I think so.

-This is quite timely in truth; the other day, I tweeted a poll about WordPress acquisitions, the results are as below:
+This is quite timely in truth; the other day, I tweeted a poll about WordPress acquisitions, and the results are as below:

 The overwhelming majority opted for “Depends on who bought it,” Through various DMs on Twitter, there is a trust issue with certain companies snapping up WordPress plugins.